dustatron/AnimalShelter/README.md

 # CatBoardInterface
 ### By **Dusty McCord**  April 3rd 2020

-ASP.NET core MVC application to display views that interact with the CatBoardApi application.
+ASP.NET core API application to track and display animals in an animal shelter.

 ## Specifications user stories:

-* As a user, I want to be able to GET all messages related to a specific group.
+* As a user, I want to be able to GET a list of all animals in the shelter.
-* As a user, I want to be able to POST messages to a specific group.
+* As a user, I want to be able to POST a new animal to the shelter Database.
-* As a user, I want to be able to see a list of all groups.
+* As a user, I want to be able to Get details of a specific animal.
-* As a user, I want to input date parameters and retrieve only messages posted during that timeframe.
-* As a user, I want to be able to PUT and DELETE messages, but only if I wrote them.
-(Start by requiring a user_name param to match the user_name of the author on the message.
-You can always try authentication later.)
+* As a user, I want to be able to PUT and DELETE Animal entries in the database.

 ## API End Points
 ```